 Veterinary behavior is a board certified specialty of veterinary medicine which provides the most comprehensive assessment available to your pet.
-Our clients have the opportunity to work with Dr. Jeannine Berger, one of few board certified behaviorists in the country.
+Our clients have the opportunity to work with Dr. Jeannine Berger, one of few board-certified behaviorists in the country.
 Dr. Berger is highly regarded by her clients and has successfully treated many serious behavior problems in dogs and cats.
 Read more about Dr. Berger.

 Before the Appointment

-From the four options below, download and complete the form that best suits your pet’s primary behavior problem.
-Return the form by hand, fax, or email at least 48 hours before your appointment.
+From the four options below, download and complete the form that best matches your pet’s primary behavior problem.
+Return the form by hand, fax or email at least 48 hours before your appointment.

 Fax: (415) 962-2495